-Within 30 days of announcing its decision, the commission must adopt a written statement setting out the basis for its decision.
-Copies of the statement are provided to the petitioner, respondents, and others who request it.
+Within 30 days of announcing the decision, the commission must adopt and issue a written statement setting out the basis for the decision.
+The LBC provides copies of the decision to the petitioner, respondents, and others who request it.
 At that point, the decision becomes final, subject to reconsideration.